DFreireF/codes4physics/README.md

 # codes4physics
-Compilation of all my codes developed during my bachelor studies at the UGR.
+Compilation of some of my codes developed during my bachelor studies at the UGR.
-It will contain cpp, fortran, python and ipynb codes with their corresponding report.
+It will contain cpp, fortran, python and ipynb codes with some of their corresponding report.